Rogers (VTX:ROG) PT Set at CHF 360 by JPMorgan Chase & Co.

-Rogers (VTX:ROG) has been assigned a CHF 360 price objective by analysts at JPMorgan Chase & Co. in a research note issued to investors on Friday, Borsen Zeitung reports.
+Rogers (VTX:ROG) received a CHF 360 price objective from research analysts at JPMorgan Chase & Co. in a report issued on Thursday, Borsen Zeitung reports.

-Several other equities research analysts have also recently weighed in on ROG.
-The Goldman Sachs Group set a CHF 437 price objective on shares of Rogers in a research report on Thursday.
-Sanford C. Bernstein set a CHF 380 price target on shares of Rogers in a report on Monday, August 9th.
-Deutsche Bank Aktiengesellschaft set a CHF 425 price target on shares of Rogers in a report on Tuesday, July 13th.
-Morgan Stanley set a CHF 370 price target on shares of Rogers and gave the stock a “neutral” rating in a report on Thursday, June 10th.
-Finally, UBS Group set a CHF 350 price objective on shares of Rogers in a report on Tuesday.
-One research analyst has rated the stock with a sell rating, nine have assigned a hold rating and four have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has an average rating of “Hold” and a consensus target price of CHF 365.46.
+Other equities analysts have also issued research reports about the stock.
+Credit Suisse Group set a CHF 350 target price on shares of Rogers in a research report on Friday, July 23rd.
+Deutsche Bank Aktiengesellschaft set a CHF 425 price objective on shares of Rogers in a research note on Thursday.
+Berenberg Bank set a CHF 340 target price on Rogers in a research report on Friday, September 10th.
+Sanford C. Bernstein set a CHF 380 price target on Rogers in a research report on Monday, August 9th.
+Finally, The Goldman Sachs Group set a CHF 437 price objective on Rogers in a report on Thursday, September 9th.
+One analyst has rated the stock with a sell rating, nine have given a hold rating and four have given a buy rating to the stock.
+Based on data from MarketBeat, Rogers currently has an average rating of “Hold” and an average price target of CHF 365.46.

 Rogers Corporation designs, develops, manufactures, and sells engineered materials and components worldwide.
 It operates in Advanced Connectivity Solutions (ACS), Elastomeric Material Solutions (EMS), Power Electronics Solutions (PES), and Other segments.
 The ACS segment offers circuit materials and solutions for connectivity applications in wireless infrastructure, automotive, aerospace and defense, connected devices, and wired infrastructure under the RO4000, RO3000, RT/duroid, TMM, AD Series, CuClad, Kappa, DiClad, IsoClad, COOLSPAN, MAGTREX, TC Series, IM Series, 92ML, and CLTE Series names.